ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week6.md

 ```
 aws ecs create-service --cli-input-json file://aws/json/service-backend-flask.json
 ```
-60. grab publick IP of the task and check the health check still returns success
+60. grab public IP of the task and check the health check still returns success
 61. create ALB in AWS Console (GUI), service connect is able to work with ALB
     * name: cruddur-alb
     * select all subnets for the default VPC